 :test groups, above the end tag:

-After that run the following command, in order to generate the folders for rspec:
+Then run the following command, in order to setup RSpec in your app:

 This adds the following files which are used for configuration: